Pashkevil: Function

-Given the unique sociological insight to be garnered from their study, Israel's National Library has begun to acquire private collections of pashkevilim to be preserved in a special section available for academic research.
+Given the unique sociological insight to be garnered from their study, the National Library of Israel has begun to acquire private collections of pashkevilim to be preserved in a special section available for academic research.

 Pashkevilim are mostly used to protest vehemently against a person the writer disagrees with.

 Controversy

 The authority of pashkevilim can at times be subject to much dispute.
-The medium is frequently used as an anonymous means of publicly attacking or undermining a person or group (which is sometimes in violation of the Jewish laws of loshon hora), though many other uses by official rabbinates or other open reliable organizations will use this method for whatever purpose.
-It is to be noted though, that at times, an anonymously written/signed Pashkevil can be falsely written under a forged signature/name.
+The medium is frequently used as an anonymous means of publicly attacking or undermining a person or group (which is sometimes in violation of the Jewish laws of lashon hara), though many other uses by official rabbinates or other open reliable organizations will use this method for whatever purpose.
+At times, an anonymously written/signed Pashkevil can be falsely written under a forged signature/name.

 Etymology

 A column in the Jewish Daily Forward claims the word as a Yiddish term (pashkevil) borrowed from Polish paszkwil, which itself came from the French pasquil, from the Italian pasquinata (as does the English term "pasquinade" for a satire or lampoon).
-The term has also been explained as a Yiddish word mean "protest or cry for help".
+The term has also been explained as a Yiddish word meaning "protest or cry for help".
 The word made its way "from Yiddish into the Hebrew of the Old Ashkenazi Yishuv in Jerusalem."